-Chair – The committee will elect a chair who will be responsible for organizing and leading the committee and for representing the CITD to the ITSAC as necessary and appropriate.
+Chair – The committee will elect a chair who will be responsible for organizing and leading the committee and for representing the CITD as necessary and appropriate.
 The term of the chair shall be one year.

 Chair-elect – The committee will elect a chair-elect who will assist the chair in executing responsibilities of the office and assume the role of chair at the end of term.
+The chair-elect serves as the CITD representative to the SITC.
 The chair-elect shall temporarily assume duties for the chair in the event the chair is unable to perform them.
 The term of the chair-elect shall be one year.

 Secretary – The committee will elect a secretary who will assist the chair in administrating and organizing the committee.
 The secretary will post synopsis of issues provided by sponsors that have been finalized by the CITD.
 The term of the secretary shall be one year.